 The launch night offered the chance to experience The WaterOrgan at night with light displays and an evening discussion with Dr David Borthwick.
 Invitation only for Friends of Spring Fling (sign up here).

 Our Relationship with Rivers and Waters,

 with Dr David Borthwick of the University of Glasgow

-Dr Borthwick will discuss our varied relationships with rivers as they move through the landscape, considering ‘the hydrosocial cycle’ (Linton and Budds) and how this helps us understand the ways in which water and society make and remake each other.
-Using poetry and folklore, he will discuss the river as collection of changeable relationships and voices: a water organ.
+Dr Borthwick discussed our varied relationships with rivers as they move through the landscape, considering ‘the hydrosocial cycle’ (Linton and Budds) and how this helps us understand the ways in which water and society make and remake each other.
+Using poetry and folklore, he discussed the river as collection of changeable relationships and voices: a water organ.

 Images by Mark Zygadlo